.exe (Person of Interest): Development

 The episode marked executive producer Greg Plageman's directorial debut and it was his last writing credit for the series.
 He said, "the big lesson I learned is if you ever get that feeling that you're completely terrified by doing something because you're not sure how it'll work out, then you should definitely do that thing.
 Because that was this episode for me.
 It certainly arrived at the perfect time for me since it was the second to last episode and it was something we'd talked about doing and it hadn't come up, so I thought 'Well, if I'm going to direct, I'm going to do that and I'm going to get Michael Emerson to be in, like, every scene.'"
-On the concept of the Machine never been created, Plageman said, "That was a lot of fun, extrapolating what that world would have looked like if Samaritan had emerged and become more dominant.
+On the concept of the Machine never being created, Plageman said, "That was a lot of fun, extrapolating what that world would have looked like if Samaritan had emerged and become more dominant.
 And also, what's really fun is bringing back some people we missed from the past and seeing what would have happened to them."